COVID-19 Resources for Homeowners and Renters

 - Form: Declaration of COVID-19 Financial Related Distress

 To access AB 3088 and its full legal requirements, please visit the California Legislative Information website by clicking here.

 County residents in need of housing counseling can reach out to the Contra Costa Housing Services Collaborative at no cost.

-- California Courts Limit the Types of Unlawful Detainers Accepted Until Further Notice
+- California Courts Limit the Types of Unlawful Detainers Through August 31, 2020

-B. On April 6, 2020, the California Judicial Council approved an emergency order court rule, effective immediately, that halts all processing of eviction and foreclosure proceedings.
+On April 6, 2020, the California Judicial Council approved an emergency order court rule, effective immediately, that halts all processing of eviction and foreclosure proceedings through August 31, 2020.
 The order applies to all California courts and all evictions, regardless of cause, and will remain in effect until 90 days after the Governor’s State of Emergency expires on May 31, 2020, or until amended/repealed by the Judicial Council.
 The only exceptions are evictions that are found to be necessary for the public health or safety.
 More details about the emergency rules can be found here.

 - Property Tax Relief Related to COVID-19: Contra Costa Treasurer-Tax Collector will allow taxpayers who are financially impacted by COVID-19 to file property taxes late and have their late penalty fee cancelled.

 - Mortgage Payment Relief - some banks and mortgage companies are providing mortgage relief.
 Check with your mortgage company for details.

 - Contra Costa Housing Services Collaborative: If you are a tenant, homeowner, or landlord in need of assistance, you are eligible to receive one-on-one counseling services through this County partnership.

 Shelter Inc. – COVID 19 Hotline for County Residents at 925-349-0571